CiscoCloud/vaquero-docs/docs/current/data-model-howto.md

 ```

-#### Linking Configurations with Sites

-Vaquero supports a couple of ways of linking configurations - `assets`, `os`, `boot` and `workflows` - with `sites`.
-In the most common setting, configuration
+## Basic SOT

-directories are placed at the root level along side `sites`.
-This enables all `clusters` to share the same configuration which can be considered an all in one
+In the basic SOT, your configuration -- `assets`, `os`, `boot` and `workflows` -- are defined alongside your `sites`.
+This enables all `clusters` to share the same configuration, which minimizes the overall complexity of managing your SOT.

-SOT.
+An example of a basic SOT structure with two sites with multiple clusters each:

 ```
 .